 Reframing the 2020-2023 drought in East Africa (revised)

-What I want to do here is contextualize a recent East African drought differently in order to show what remains a catastrophe has some different but very important policy and management implications when reframed.
+What I want to do here is contextualize a recent major East African drought differently in order to show what remains a catastrophe has some different but very important policy and management implications when reframed.

 I